Philip Rivers throws 3 INTs as Chargers fall to 0-3 in 'Battle for L.A.'

 CARSON, Calif. -- Thud!

-That’s the sound of the Los Angeles Chargers ' arrival in the team’s self-proclaimed “Battle for L.A.”
+That’s the sound of the Los Angeles Chargers' arrival in the team’s self-proclaimed “Battle for L.A.”

 The Chargers played tough defensively against an explosive Kansas City Chiefs offense led by Alex Smith, but had little to show for their effort and ultimately lost to their AFC West division rivals, 24-10 on Sunday.